Skip to main content

 Utility APIs

-Utility APIs provide functionality that makes it easier to build plugins, make it possible for plugins to share functionality with other plugins, as well as serve as a customization point for integrators to change the behavior of the app.
+Utility APIs provide functionality that makes it easier to build plugins, make it possible for plugins to share functionality with other plugins, as well as serve as a customization point for integrators to change the behaviour of the app.
 Each Utility API is defined by a TypeScript interface as well as a reference used to access the implementations.
 The implementations of Utility APIs are defined by extensions that are provided and can be overridden the same as any other extension.

 Routes

-The Backstage routing system adds a layer of indirection that makes it possible for plugins to route to each other's extensions without explicit knowledge of what URL paths the extension are rendered at or if they even exist at all.
+The Backstage routing system adds a layer of indirection that makes it possible for plugins to route to each other's extensions without explicit knowledge of what URL paths the extensions are rendered at or if they even exist at all.
 It makes it possible for plugins to share routes with each other and dynamically generate concrete links at runtime.
 It is the responsibility of the app to resolve these links to actual URLs, but it is also possible for integrators to define their own route bindings that decide how the links should be resolved.
 The routing system also lets plugins define internal routes, aiding in the linking to different content in the same plugin.

 Package structure